Central Committee of the Workers' Party of Korea: Presidium

 The Presidium was established at the 6th Congress in 1980 and is the highest decision-making organ within the WPK when the Politburo and the Central Committee are not in session.
 With the death of O Jin-u in 1995, Kim Jong Il remained the only member of the Presidium still alive; the four others (Kim Il Sung, Kim Il, O Jin-u, and Ri Jong-ok) died in office.
 Between O Jin-u's death and the 3rd Conference, there were no reports indicating that Kim Jong Il or the central party leadership was planning to change the composition of the Presidium.
 Stephan Haggard, Luke Herman and Jaesung Ryu, writing for Asian Survey in 2014, contended that the Presidium "was clearly not a functioning institution."

 Secretariat

 The Secretariat, in its current form, was established at the 8th Congress, however, its history can be traced back to the establishment of the Secretariat at the 2nd Party Conference in October 1966.
 It mimics the role of its Soviet counterpart during the Stalin era.
-The WPK General Secretary is the Head of the Secretariat, and the other members have the title of "Secretary of the WPK Central Committee".
+The WPK General Secretary is exofficio the Head of the Secretariat, and the other members have the title of "Secretary of the WPK Central Committee".
 The body is responsible for overseeing and implementing party policies and supervising party organs.